 We try not to close the school at any stage during the school year, but will do so if there is a risk to student and staff health and safety, either within the school or getting to and from school.
 Where possible, we will notify parents prior to the beginning of the school day.

-Depending on circumstances notification will be through either:
+Depending on circumstances initial notification will be through either:

 - School website